andreaslam/ZanLing-TrueZero/README.md

 ### Utility and visualisation code

+- `exec_plotter.py` - debugging code that shows the thread schedule.
+Useful for debugging async tasks (such as data generation code for the Engine)
+- `experiment.py` - code that can convert data generated from `client.py` into TensorBoard-readable format.
+This is an alternative experiment visualiser.
+Additionally, the code supports remote visualisation if SSH port forwarding is enabled on your device.
+- `gui.py` - GUI code for `scheduler.py`.
+Code is currently work in progress.
+Running this file directly launches a demo version without server backend.
+- `onnx_exporter.py` - contains code to convert `.pt` model weights to `.onnx`
+- `scheduler.py` - code for TrueScheduler, an experiment scheduler for scheduling experiments and monitoring server controls.
+This GUI also supports remote SSH logins to schedule experiments on external devices.
 - `visualiser.py` - visualises training data and monitoring key performance indicators logged in `client.py`, where code from `lib/plotter.py`.
 For more details on the `lib` folder see [here](https://github.com/andreaslam/ZanLing-TrueZero?tab=readme-ov-file#credits-and-acknowledgements).
 - `visualisenet.py` - code that allows visualisation of neural network activations.
 Generates a `.gif` file for an animation of a policy-only game.
-- `scheduler.py` - code for TrueScheduler, an experiment scheduler for scheduling experiments and monitoring server controls.
-This GUI also supports remote SSH logins to schedule experiments on external devices.
-- `gui.py` - GUI code for `scheduler.py`.
-Code is currently work in progress.
-Running this file directly launches a demo version without server backend.
-- `experiment.py` - code that can convert data generated from `client.py` into TensorBoard-readable format.
-This is an alternative experiment visualiser.
-Additionally, the code supports remote visualisation if SSH port forwarding is enabled on your device.
-- `exec_plotter.py` - debugging code that shows the thread schedule.
-Useful for debugging async tasks (such as data generation code for the Engine)
-- `onnx_exporter.py` - contains code to convert `.pt` model weights to `.onnx`

 ## Libraries/technologies used
 This Python and Rust Engine uses the following:
 ### Python

+- **Matplotlib** - used for plotting and creating animations and visualisations in `visualisenet.py`.
+- **NumPy** - used for processing data (chess board representation after one-hot encoding, handling final outcome and final game result)
 - **PyTorch** - used for creating and training the Neural Network.
 Also used for visualising experiments through its TensorBoard API.
-- **Matplotlib** - used for plotting and creating animations and visualisations in `visualisenet.py`.
-- **NumPy** - used for processing data (chess board representation after one-hot encoding, handling final outcome and final game result

 ### Rust